rlfbckr/stptb/eagle/README.md

 * **16:00 - 18:00** | *Preparing for Production*

-  8. Testing ERC + DRC
+  8. Testing and Checking ERC + DRC
   9. Exporting Gerber Files
   10. Uploading files to your chinese manufacturer of choice!